 The Sarasota/Manatee US 41 Corridor Mobility and Safety Study (CMASS) is part of the Florida Department of Transportation (FDOT), District 1 Connecting Communities Program.
 This project will develop concepts and implementation strategies to enhance multimodal mobility (specifically transit services/operations), interconnectivity/access within adjacent neighborhoods, and safety for all users along the US 41/US 41 Business corridor between University Parkway in Sarasota and 17th Street W. in Palmetto.
-Phase I of the study includes community and agency engagement, data collection, evaluation of existing corridor conditions and corridor/modal usage, and identification of feasible improvement strategies.
-Phase II includes additional community and agency engagement as well as analysis of improvement strategies.
+Phase I of the study, which included community and agency engagement, data collection, evaluation of existing corridor conditions and corridor/modal usage, and identification of feasible improvement strategies, is complete.
+Phase II of the study is currently in progress and includes additional community and agency engagement as well as analysis of improvement strategies.
 The study will ultimately result in concepts to be advanced and development of an implementation plan.

 FREQUENTLY ASKED QUESTIONS